CrizR/l2w-quizlet-client/README.md

 2. If there is only one question left and it has not reached the last box, the user will see the question multiple times in a row before the quiz is finished.
 Would be best to randomize the order of answers for consecutive identical questions.

 ### Production Ready Improvements:

-Right now there are three layers to the l2w-quizlet application.
-The client, server, and db.
-In a production environment, I'd want to maximize availability, reliability, and maintainability.

-### Production Ready Improvements:

 Right now, there are three layers to the l2w-quizlet application: the client, server, and DB.
 In a production environment, I'd want to maximize availability, reliability, and maintainability.